General Detroit Fire Extinguisher Value Guide

 How to Identify General Detroit Fire Extinguisher?

-- Look for the original embossed or printed General Detroit Corp labeling on the brass cylinder.
+- Check for the original General Detroit Corp manufacturer label or embossed brass plate on the cylinder body.

-- Verify the presence of the original black rubber hose nozzle and the T-shaped pump handle.
+- Verify the presence of the original black rubber hose nozzle and the top-mounted T-handle pump mechanism.

 History of General Detroit Fire Extinguisher